 For more detailed information see, Creating a new query.

-You can create queries from either the Queries library or directly from a connection.
-No matter which option you choose, you will need to have a connection added to your Zendesk Explore account.
+You can create queries from either the Queries library or directly from a dataset.
+No matter which option you choose, you will need to have a dataset added to your Zendesk Explore account.

 Try it yourself: Add a new query

 This try it yourself will discuss how to create a new query from the Queries library.
-To follow these steps, you must have already editable data to your Zendesk Explore account (see Creating a new Zendesk Support connection).
-This example uses the Zendesk Support Tickets connector package.
+To follow these steps, you must have already editable data to your Zendesk Explore account (see Importing your Zendesk data).
+This example uses the Zendesk Support Tickets dataset.

 - Click the Queries library icon ().

 - Hover over the dataset containing the information you want to use in your report.